 Any student who earns a score of 4 or 5 on the College Entrance Examination Board (CEEB) Advanced Placement Calculus AB Test will automatically receive 4 credits and exemption from Calculus I (Math 131) as soon as the registrar receives the exam report from the College Board.

 A student who has taken calculus in high school and thoroughly mastered the material on differentiation might consider beginning his or her UMass career with Math 132.
 Students should be aware, however, that Math 132 is a challenging course and should discuss this option first with an advisor.
-By passing Math 132 with a grade of C or better the first time it is taken, the student will earn the 4 credits for Math 131.
+By passing Math 132 with a grade of C or better the first time it is taken, the student will earn the 4 credits for Math 131 (unless they have already received credit for another Calculus I class).
 To receive this credit, the student should contact the Mathematics Advising Office after receiving a grade in Math 132.

 Note that if you choose to take the credits for Math 131, you cannot also take Math 131 for credit at UMass.